zicodeng/zlab/graphql/README.md

 -   Client often needs to send multiple requests to get data stored in different tables or collections.
 -   As the application grows, the number of endpoints starts exploding.
 It becomes harder to keep track of all endpoints.
 -   With REST APIs, the server dictates what response will be sent to the client. **Client has no control** what data it will be getting.
--   Without actually seeing the response, the client cannot tell what response will it be getting.
+-   REST API is schemaless: without actually seeing the response, the client cannot tell what response will it be getting.

 ### Benefits of GraphQL: